john-science/python_for_scientists/classes/18_mongo/lecture_18_mongo.md

     conda install pymongo

+## Starting the MongoDB Daemon

+Before you can connect to a Mongo database, you need a Mongo daemon (or service).
+That daemon will be running on some server/port somewhere in the world, but for the purposes of these tests we will use the default of port 27017 on the localhost:

+On my computer, to start the Mongo demon, I had to do:

+    $ sudo mkdir /data/db
+    $ sudo chmod 755 /data -R
+    $ sudo mongod --repair
+    $ sudo mongod

 ## Creating and Connecting to Databases

 To connect to the MongoDB shell from the commandline, witout specifiying a DB, do: